Linbreux/wikmd/docs/environment variables.md

 ## Disable logging

-You could optionaly choose to dissable logging by setting the environment variable `WIKMD_LOGGING` to `0`.
+You could optionaly choose to disable logging by setting the environment variable `WIKMD_LOGGING` to `0`.

 `Default = 1`